JoeyX-u/books/nats.use.md

 nats pub msg.test.hello.world.one hello
 ```

-All subscribers will receive the message
+If all subscribers subscribe to the same topic, they will receive the message